eternal-io/museair/README.md

 ## Quality

 All MuseAir variants have passed the complete [SMHasher3](https://gitlab.com/fwojcik/smhasher3) extended test suite (with `--extra` flag).
-As the de facto standard for non-cryptographic hashing quality, passing these tests confirms production readiness.
-See full results in the [results](results) directory.
+As the de facto standard for evaluating non-cryptographic hash functions, passing these tests confirms production readiness.
+Full test logs can be found in the [results](results) directory.

-> *Since the core algorithm's quality has been verified with no major changes expected, only BFast_64-bit test results are provided after version 0.4.*
+> *As the core algorithm's quality has been verified and no major changes have been introduced since version 0.4, only the `BFast_64-bit` results are updated for subsequent releases.*

+For a more in-depth quality assessment, please refer to the [algorithm analysis](#algorithm-analysis).